openNDS/mesh11sd/README.md

 Switching on Auto Configuration is a simple task and is recommended if you are starting from a basic OpenWrt reflash.

+**WARNING: If you have done ANY mesh configuration manually, you might cause a soft-brick condition.**

+**Pre-configuring before enabling auto_config is for advanced users only.
+Make sure you know what you are doing!**

+**If the mesh network interface is defined in the wireless configuration file, mesh11sd will attempt to use it, but be warned, this may have very unpredictable results and is not normally recommended.**

-First, make sure your freshly flashed router is connected to your upstream Internet feed using its wan port and that you get Internet access when connected to (one of) its lan ports.
+First, make sure your freshly flashed router (with mesh11sd installed) is connected to your upstream Internet feed using its wan port and that you get Internet access when connected to (one of) its lan ports.

 Now, execute the following commands: